TheAlternativeZurich/HackingSessionSheet/010-basics.md

 ### Flags

 Flags are options you can add to a command to change the way it behaves.
 The option `-h` or `--help` described above is one of them, and is a good example as it causes the command to display information about itself instead of performing its main function.
 There are many more flags like this, and their name and purpose usually differs between all programs and commands.
 Single character options are always preceded by `-`, while those with multiple letters are preceded by `--`.
 It is also possible to use multiple different flags together at once, and you can also string them together for quick execution.
-For example, for the command `ls` described below, you can type `ls -lah` instead of `ls -l -a -h`.
-And to see what these flags do, consult the man page by typing `man ls`!
+For example, for the command `ls` described below, you can type `ls -lah` instead of `ls -l -a -h`. (to see what these flags do, consult the man page by typing `man ls`!)

 ### Wildcards